 Dave Peterson graduated from the University of Victoria with a Bachelor of Science degree in physical geography – Natural Resource Management in 1980 and became a registered professional forester in 1985.
 He worked with the Ministry of Forests until 1995, when he moved into the private sector.
 He returned to the Ministry in 2005 and has served in several Assistant Deputy Minister positions.

-Brian Banfill graduated from the College of New Caledonia’s Business Administration Program in 1983 and became a CPA, CGA in 1990.
+Brian Banfill graduated from the College of New Caledonia in 1983 and became a CPA, CGA in 1990.
 He has over 30 years of forest-industry experience including more than 12 years with West Fraser Timber, primarily in the role of Controller for the company’s solid wood operations group, and almost 13 years as a Senior Vice President with Brookfield Timberlands Management.
-With Brookfield, he was a key member of a small team that acquired over $3 billion (US) of timberlands and related manufacturing operations in Canada, the United States, and Brazil, and was responsible for all aspects of accounting and finance for the timberlands operations managed by the company.
-In this role, he also served as CFO, and later COO, of Acadian Timber Corp.
+He also served as COO of Acadian Timber Corp.
 Since his retirement from Brookfield in 2016, he has worked as a consultant.

-Sarah has 30 years of experience working in the public service leading economic development initiatives and programs throughout British Columbia.
+Sarah has 30 years of experience working in the public service leading economic development initiatives and programs throughout B.C.
 She was appointed A/ADM of ROTE in July 2020 and is responsible for a diverse portfolio including strategic and operational policies that relate to authorizing disposition of Crown land and forest tenures, sale of high value Crown land, and remediation of Crown contaminated sites.
-She leads a Provincial team supporting regional economic development, and the Province’s community transition services and is also responsible for rural policy and programs including the Forest Worker Support Program, engineering and road access and forest worker safety for the province.
-Prior to her posting as A/ADM Sarah was Executive Director leading the Rural Policy and Programs Branch and the Regional Economic Operations team which delivers on-the-ground economic development and community transition support to communities throughout BC.
-This cross-government approach utilizes an extensive network to coordinate the Province’s response to communities facing industry downsizing and closure, delivering support for workers, local governments and community services.
 Sarah holds an MBA from Royal Roads University, where her thesis focused on comparative governance models in service delivery in North America and the United Kingdom.
-Sarah enjoys cycling, woodworking and playing banjo.
-She lives on a small hobby farm with her husband in the Cowichan Valley.